10 Trends Shaping Eco Travel: Exploration Meets Ethics

 Even if domestic travel doesn’t take off quite yet, travelling a little less further afield looks set to become a trend.
 Twenty-three percent of survey participants already chose to holiday closer to home and 33 percent would be willing to do so specifically for a smaller carbon footprint.
 Fifty-seven percent acknowledged they are happy to look at closer destinations in the future, especially if travel companies showcase locations in closer proximity.

 10. Sustainability will filter in as a standard consideration

 So far, actively looking to include sustainable credentials during the holiday selection process remains non-unilateral.
-36 percent of people say that travel platforms need to highlight sustainability information so that it can play a more active role in decision making.
+Thirty-six percent of people say that travel platforms need to highlight sustainability information so that it can play a more active role in decision making.
 A filter specifically for sustainable locations would be helpful, according to 34 percent of people surveyed.
 This offers future scope for destinations to be labelled with carbon emission information, just as food is starting to be.